Ferhoodl/.dotfiles/README.md

 Are you someone else who wants the blazingly fast speed you see from Isaiah's developemt?

-Look no further, for here is the summary of how to use the system created by Isaiah's dotfiles.
+Look no further.
+Here lie the secrets:

 ## Quickstart
-1) Clone this repo
+1) Clone this repo into ~/ (id est: `cd ~/`, and `git clone https://github.com/Ferhoodl/.dotfiles.git`).
-2) `cd ~/.dotfiles`
+2) cd into .dotfiles/ (`cd ~/.dotfiles/`).
 3) Use `stow` + the name of the folder you want to copy to your system.
-For example, `stow vim`.
-This will place symlinks in your system that point to the config files you `stow`ed.
+For example, `stow vim` and press enter.
+This will place symlinks of vim config files into your system.
+Symlinks are like windows shortcuts that point to the config files you cloned and `stow`ed.

-Assuming you have stowed the appropriate files for an aplication, all you should need is a restart of the application for the config files to take effect.
+Assuming you have stowed the appropriate files for an aplication, all you should need is an application restart for the config files to take effect.

 ## Keybinds/Configs for Each Program

-All configs should be default unless otherwise noted.
+Some of these are defaults.
+Some are custom.

 ### i3
 `Win` key is mod.